iriscouch/couchjs/README.md

 *couchjs* is a command-line Node.js program.
 It is 100% compatible with Apache CouchDB's built-in JavaScript system.

+By using *couchjs*, you will get 100% CouchDB compatibility (the test suite completely passes) but your JavaScript environment is V8, or Node.js.

 *couchjs* is available as an npm module.

     $ npm install -g couchjs